maritz/nohm/index.md

 To find an ID of an instance (e.g. to load it) Nohm offers a few simple search functionalities.
 The function to do so is always .find(), but what it does depends on the arguments given.
-Note that the ID array is sorted by default from lowest to highest.

 #### Finding all instances of a model